Best iPads Buying Guide: Welcome to What Hi-Fi?'s round-up of the best iPads you can buy in 2021.

 On paper, the iPad Air is a tricky sell: the standard iPad is cheaper, the iPad Mini is smaller and the iPad Pro is arguably the choice of professionals.
 It's not even the thinnest iPad available.
 So why is it so high in our list?

 Because it's a beautifully well-thought out device.
 And looked at the right way, all its negatives are actually selling points: its screen is better than the entry-level model; it's bigger than the Mini and cheaper than the Pro.

 And that screen.
 It's HDR-compatible and utterly stunning.
 Worried that its pixel density is a little lower than the iPad Mini?
 Don't, as the display itself is a lot bigger.
 It depends on personal preference, but in our view, the Air is the better device for content consumption.

 The speakers could be better placed (our hands tended to block one when watching in landscape orientation), but they have plenty of oomph.
-And when delivered to a quality pair of wireless headphones (which is likely to be the most common usage), the audio sounds superb.
+And when connected to a quality pair of wireless headphones (which is likely to be the most common usage), it sounds superb.